Skip to main content

 Skip GUID sync

 By default, after a push the CLI writes server-assigned GUIDs back into your local .xs files.
-Use --no-sync-guids to skip this step — useful in CI/CD pipelines or when you don’t want local files modified.
+Use --no-guids to skip this step — useful in CI/CD pipelines or when you don’t want local files modified.

 Truncate table records before importing (staging/test workspaces only)